glacials/splits-io/README.md

 ### First Run
 The first time you run Splits.io with Docker is the best, because you'll have time to get a coffee!
 Yum!
 After the first run, it will be much quicker.
+While you wait, you can also take a look at our [short Codeflow tutorial][codeflow] to get up to speed with a few key pieces of the code.
 ```sh
 make
 ```